-- Battery Compartments: Insert four (user-supplied) C-cell batteries in each compartment (eight batteries total). - SmartFinder: Provides an easier way to sight on objects than the main telescope's eyepiece which has a narrow field of view.
-To assemble, see the SmartFinder addendum sheet that is included with the manual. - (8) SmartFinder Alignment Screws: Adjust these screws to align the SmartFinder.
-See pages 14 and 15 for more information. - Handbox Holder (refer to Figs. A and B below): Holds the AutoStar handbox in a convenient position on the telescope fork arm handles. - Viewfinder: A low-power, wide-field sighting scope with crosshairs that enable easy centering of objects in the telescope eyepiece. - Viewfinder Alignment Screws: Use these screws to adjust the alignment of the viewfinder.
-See ALIGNING THE SMARTFINDER AND THE VIEWFINDER, page 15.
+- Battery Compartments: Insert four (user-supplied) C-cell batteries in each compartment (eight batteries total). - Handbox Holder (refer to Figs. 1B and 1C below): Holds the AudioStar handbox in a convenient position on the telescope fork arm handles. - Viewfinder: A low-power, wide-field sighting scope with crosshairs that enable easy centering of objects in the telescope eyepiece. - Viewfinder Alignment Screws: Use these screws to adjust the alignment of the viewfinder.
+See ALIGNING THE VIEWFINDER, page 15. - Bubble/Compass Level: (Fig. 1A) Compass will assist you in finding North, bubble level can be used to level the telescope when setting the Home Position.